hyosung11/Launch-School/Courses/JS109/glossary.md

 Be sure to always declare your variables and constants with `let` and `const`.
 Undeclared variables have global scope.

-## 5. Equality: loose and strict equality
+## 5. Equality: Loose and Strict Equality

 What will the following code output?